harryngict/NetworkCompose/README.md

 ## I. Features

-- **Simple Request API:** Make network requests with ease using a straightforward API.
+- **Simple Request API:** Make network requests effortlessly using a straightforward and intuitive API.

 - **Re-authentication Support:** Seamlessly handle scenarios that require re-authentication by implementing the `ReAuthenticationService` protocol.

-- **SSL Pinning:** Enhance security with SSL pinning by configuring trusted hosts and corresponding hash keys.
+- **SSL Pinning:** Enhance security with SSL pinning.
+Configure trusted hosts and corresponding hash keys to ensure a secure communication channel.

-- **Network Metrics Reporting:** Collect and report network metrics with the `DefaultNetworkMetricInterceptor`.
+- **Network Metrics Reporting:** Collect and report comprehensive network metrics.
+Gain insights into your network performance.

 - **Smart Retry Mechanism:** Implement smart retry policies for resilient network operations.
+Enhance the reliability of your app by intelligently handling network issues.

+- **Automation Support:**
+  - **Mocking with FileSystem:** Simulate network responses effortlessly during automated testing by mocking responses from a local file system.
-- **Automation Support:** Simplify automated testing with the ability to mock network responses using the `NetworkStrategy`.
+  - **Mocking with UserDefaults:** Streamline your automated testing with the ability to mock network responses stored in UserDefaults.
+  - **Customized Automation with Expectations:** Tailor your automated testing by customizing network response mocking with specific expectations.

 ## II.
 Testability